Advanced Rayleigh-Guided Ground Layer Adaptive-Optics System

 The ARGOS project equips the LBT, the Large Binocular Telescope, with an up-to-date laser guide star and wavefront sensing facility.
-ARGOS utilizes multiple pulsed lasers to generate artificial guide stars.
+ARGOS operates multiple pulsed lasers to generate artificial guide stars.
 A total of six laser guide stars are used to correct the ground layer turbulence above each of the LBT mirrors.
-The primary goal of the facility is to correct the atmospheric turbulence induced distortions, thus enhancing the imaging and spectroscopic capabilities for LUCI over a wide field of view.
-ARGOS is capable to reduce the seeing by a factor of 2-3 over a 4 arcmin field of view.
+The primary goal of the facility is to correct the distortions induced by atmospheric turbulence, thus enhancing the imaging and spectroscopic capabilities for LUCI over a wide field of view.
+ARGOS is capable of reducing the seeing by a factor of two to three over a field of view of 4 arcminutes.

 The system consists of:

 - Laser systems, each of them containing three powerful pulsed green lasers

 - Beam expanders to enlarge the lasers to a 40cm diameter and project them to sky

 - Wavefront sensors to detect the backscattered light from the beacons

 - The adaptive optics control of LBT's deformable secondary mirrors